zamronypj/mod_pascal/docs/index.md

 If `test.pas` is downloaded then you do not register mod_pascal with Apache correctly.

+When not set, `Content-Type` response header is assumed `text/html`.

 To return response with header, add header line separated by newline

 ```